Compare Online & Face to Face Training

 Is Online training free?

 Some online training is free as once it has been produced, its usually free to sell future copies of the training.
 However, face to face training can also be free, being delivered by private companies and councils; although this is rarer.

 Face to face training is limited by your staff needing to be in a certain place at a certain time and the presentation is solely reliant on the trainer on the day.
 This is something online training definitely doesn't suffer from.
 However, where face to face training really holds it's own is its' ability to be more engaging, people can ask questions to learn more at that crucial time, it helps to bond teams together and allow staff to use their own experience as learning aids to others, something online training simply can't achieve.

 From a sheerly learning perspective, humans learn through four key learning styles, visual, audio, writing/reading and kinesthetic.
 We also need to remember the information we've just learnt, having strong energy and emotions such as laughter attached to the learning process helps people retain the information.
 Both online and face to face training have the abilities to involve the four learning styles, however, face to face has the ability to be much more kinesthetic as learners can be physically active when learning.
 In terms of generating energy and positive emotions, again face to face training tends to be able to generate more through natural interactions of people together in a group sharing an experience.

 However for your business, maybe the difficultly of getting your staff together in one place for a day is too much, even if you have multiple dates for staff to attend.
 If so, online training maybe a better option for you as it provides the ultimate in flexibility of learning.

 I hope this article has been informative & helpful, letting you make your own decision in what training is best for you.
-If you have any questions, feel free to email us and we'll get back to you asap.
+If you have any questions, or you are interested in first aid training Leicester, feel free to email us and we'll get back to you asap.